vgarige/vaishnavi-cyber-labs/README.md

 ---

-## ✨ About Me
+##  About Me
-I’m Sweety — a final-year B.Sc.
+I’m Vaishnavi Garige — a final-year B.Sc.
 Computer Science student passionate about **cybersecurity and ethical hacking**.
-My goal is to become a **Cybersecurity Analyst / Ethical Hacker** and help make digital systems safer. 💪
+My goal is to become a **Cybersecurity Analyst / Ethical Hacker** and help make digital systems safer.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/vaishnavi-garige-6803722ab/) or check out my projects here as I grow my skills! 🌸
+Connect with me on [LinkedIn](https://www.linkedin.com/in/vaishnavi-garige-6803722ab/) or check out my projects here as I grow my skills!